developmentseed/espa-surface-reflectance/lasrc/README.md

 ## Release Notes
 1. Modified the auxiliary file download scripts to download the VIIRS VJ104ANC products with the VNP04ANC products as backup.
+The operational VIIRS products are HDF5 vs. HDF4 for the MODIS products.
 2. Added a gapfilling algorithm to fill in the gaps in the ozone and water vapor, using weighted averages of monthly averages.
 3. Created a script to generate the monthly averages.
 This script should be